Enhanced Change-Point Detection in Functional Means: Introduction

 This paper provides a new method to tackle a popular problem in functional data analysis, detecting the change point in functional means of a sequence of functional time series.
 The general setting is that a single change point partitions the entire sequence into two local stationary blocks, where the functions in each block share the same mean function.

-There have been a number of methods developed for functional structural breaks in the mean function.
+There have been a number of methods developed for functional structural breaks in mean function.
 Many of them are developed based on dimension reduction or projection.
-A typical step in such projection-based approaches is to project the functions onto a finite number of orthonormal basis functions, and the projection scores are employed to detect the change in mean of independent or dependent functional data sequence.
+A typical step in projection-based approaches is to project the functions onto a finite number of basis functions, and the projection scores are employed to detect the change in mean of independent or dependent functional data sequence.
 See, for example, \cite{berkes2009detecting}, \cite{aue2009estimation}, \cite{zhang2011testing}, \cite{aston2012detecting} and the references therein.
-More recently, \cite{fremdt2014detection} consider structural break detection by using functional principal component analysis (FPCA) under an increasing number of projections.
+More recently, \cite{fremdt2014detection} consider structural break detection by using functional principal component analysis (fPCA) with an increasing number of projections.
 Dimension reduction is also utilized to detect change points of multivariate functions under separability assumptions (e.g., spatial temporal data or brain image data), see \cite{aston2012evaluating}, \cite{gromenko2017detection} and \cite{stoehr2021detecting}.
 Structural break detection in the coefficient operators of functional linear models is considered in \cite{aue2014dependent}.
 Structural break detection in spectrum and trace of covariance operator is studied in \cite{Jaruskova2013test} and \cite{aue2020structral}.
-Test of stationarity of functional time series in spectral domain is developed in \cite{aue2020testing}.
+Test for stationarity of functional time series in the spectral domain is developed in \cite{aue2020testing}. \cite{chiou2019identifying} and \cite{chiou2021greedy} study the multiple change-point problem for functional data.

 In the change-point analysis of functional data, one major limitation of dimension reduction is that, when the selected basis functions are not aligned with the jump of mean function, the projection-based detector fails to detect the change points.
-To solve this problem, an alternative fully functional approach is employed in \cite{horvath2014testing}, \cite{aue2018detecting} and \cite{jiao2022breaking}, which does not rely on any dimension reduction.
+To solve this problem, an alternative fully functional approach is employed in \cite{horvath2014testing}, \cite{aue2018detecting} and \cite{jiao2022breaking}, which does not rely on dimension reduction.
 In the fully functional detection procedure, the null distribution involves infinitely many unknown parameters and requires additional truncation step, however.
 To circumvent this difficulty, \cite{Sharipov2016} and \cite{bucchia2017change} study the bootstrap procedure.
-In addition to fully functional approach, a change-aligned method is considered in \cite{torgovitski2015detecting}.
+In addition to the fully functional approach, \cite{torgovitski2015detecting} considered aligning the leading fPC with the change.